 Material developed for hand modelling, moulding and 3D printing.

-The key ingredient of my biomaterial is Field Horsetail (Equisetum Arvense) a common plant descended from the prehistoric Calamites, much of which became coal in the Carboniferous period.
+I have been developing a biomaterial using clay and Field Horsetail (Equisetum Arvense) a common plant descended from the prehistoric Calamites, much of which became coal in the Carboniferous period.
 Field Horsetail’s unusual physical properties are hinted at in its historical common names such as pewterwort, scouring rush or gunbright.
-Gardeners hate it because they can’t get rid of it due to its deep root rhizomes.
+Gardeners hate it because they can’t get rid of it due to its deep root rhizomes, however, the deep roots bring nutrients from the depths and don’t negatively impact the 6” of soil most of our crops grow in.

-Field Horsetail’s evolution, historical use, contemporary attitudes towards it and material properties provide a rich context for conversations around climate change, biodiversity loss and pollution, animating reflections on value
+Field Horsetail’s evolution, historical use, contemporary attitudes towards it and material properties are a rich context for conversations around use and value, climate change, biodiversity loss and pollution.
+Iterations of the 3D printed material have challenged me to consider what success looks like, how we can prepare for structural collapse, what we can reformulate from unanticipated outcomes, how we can accept the unknown.

 Collaborative Learning